hyweljohnllewellyn/hywelme/_posts/2016-02-11-a-website-upgrade-from-drupal-6-to-drupal-8-part-4.md

 ![drush migrate-import all]({{site.baseurl}}/assets/2016-02-11/drush migrate-import all.png)

+## Fixing some Text Format Issues

-The _Missing filter plugin: filternull_ was shown seveal times during the import process.
+The _Missing filter plugin: filternull_ was shown several times during the import process.

-Here is the homepage following the first part of teh migrate and update to Drupal 8:
+Here is the homepage following the first part of the migrate and update to Drupal 8:

 ![first migrate result homepage]({{site.baseurl}}/assets/2016-02-11/first migrate result homepage.png)